TrueBlocks/trueblocks-docs/content/tutorials/step2.md

 draft: false
 ---

-Now, we're finally able to get some data from the chain.
+We're finally able to get some data from the chain.
 But are we?
 Let's find out.

-Do this command:
+Run this command:

 ```[bash]
 chifra
 ```

-TrueBlocks is a collection of sub-tools.
+TrueBlocks is a collection of command line tools.
 Notice the two groups: `Chain Data` and `Chain State`.
 Similar to the RPC, these tools pull data directly from the node.
 With a few improvements...

 ### Getting data